 There are several tunnels and narrow passageways along this hike which makes for some unique picture opportunities.
 This section of the park has some of the best hoodoos and allows you to get right next to them.

-The finish of the Queen’s Garden hike is at Sunrise Point.
+The end of the Queen’s Garden hike is at Sunrise Point.
 This is a 0.5-mile flat walk along the rim trail to get back to Sunset Point where the hike began.